vishvAsa/jyotiSham/history/RNI/parAshara_solar-zodiac_and_agastya.md

 Anandashrama Series No.37, Pune, 1979.

-24. Lagadhamuniproktam Vedāñgajyotiṣam with the commentaries of Somākara and Kauṇinyāyana (in Sanskrit with notes in Hindi) Śivarāja Ācārya Kauṇinyāyana, Chaukāmba Vidyābhavan.
+24. Lagadhamuniproktam Vedāñgajyotiṣam with the commentaries of Somākara and Kauṇḍinyāyana (in Sanskrit with notes in Hindi) Śivarāja Ācārya Kauṇḍinyāyana, Chaukāmba Vidyābhavan.
 Vārāṇasī, 2005.